Sennacherib: In popular memory

 Though Assyria had more than a hundred kings throughout its long history, Sennacherib (along with his son Esarhaddon and grandsons Ashurbanipal and Shamash-shum-ukin) is one of the few kings who was remembered and figured in Aramaic and Syriac folklore long after the kingdom had fallen.
 The ancient Aramaic story of Ahikar portrays Sennacherib as a benevolent patron of the titular character Ahikar, with Esarhaddon portrayed more negatively.
 Medieval Syriac tales characterize Sennacherib as an archetypical pagan king assassinated as part of a family feud, whose children convert to Christianity.
 The legend of the 4th-century Saints Behnam and Sarah casts Sennacherib, under the name Sinharib, as their royal father.
 After Behnam converts to Christianity, Sinharib orders his execution, but is later struck by a dangerous disease that is cured through being baptized by Saint Matthew in Assur.
 Thankful, Sinharib then converts to Christianity and founds an important monastery near Mosul, called Deir Mar Mattai.

 Sennacherib also occupied various roles in later Jewish tradition.
 In Midrash, examinations of the Old Testament and later stories, the events of 701 BC are often explored in detail; many times featuring massive armies deployed by Sennacherib and pointing out how he repeatedly consulted astrologers on his campaign, delaying his actions.
 In the stories, Sennacherib's armies are destroyed when Hezekiah recites Hallel psalms on the eve of Passover.
 The event is often portrayed as an apocalyptic scenario, with Hezekiah portrayed as a messianic figure and Sennacherib and his armies being personifications of Gog and Magog.
 Sennacherib, due to the role he plays in the Bible, remains one of the most famous Assyrian kings to this day.'

-Sennacherib appears in Dante’s Divine Comedy, in the Purgatorio, as an exemplar of pride: “Now was shown how his sons fell upon Sennacherib inside the temple, and how, slain, they left him there” (XII.
-51-54).
-Hollander notes that the Vulgate associates Sennacherib’s campaigns against Hezekiah with “superbia.”
+Sennacherib appears in Dante's Divine Comedy, in the Purgatorio, as an exemplar of pride: "Now was shown how his sons fell upon Sennacherib inside the temple, and how, slain, they left him there".